Touch Typing Basics: A Beginner's Guide

 How was your typing experience?
 Wasn't it amazing!
 You can sign up here and discover 35+ effective lessons with detailed statistics and lifetime progress tracking of your performance.

-Touch Typing drills and exercises
+Touch Typing Drills and Exercises

-Touch typing drills and exercises mostly focus on helping you develop strong muscle memory for a stronger thought-type connection so you don’t feel the need to look down at the keyboard while typing.
+Touch typing drills and exercises mostly focus on helping you develop strong muscle memory for a stronger thought-type connection, so you don’t feel the need to look down at the keyboard while typing.
 This allows for a fluent and more accurate typing experience.

 Want to learn touch typing accurately and quickly?
 Below are some common drills and exercises for touch typing;

-• Word drill: This drill involves typing as many words as possible within the given time with speed and accuracy.
+• Word drill: This drill involves typing as many words as possible within the given time, with speed and accuracy.

 • Sentence drill: Similar to word drill, you have to type as many sentences as possible within the given time with accuracy and speed.